JavisOkeyWalker/Ubuntu/Bandit.md

 # Bandit 20-21:

-Once logged into bandit20 I used `ls` to see the setuid binary "suconnect" provided
+Once logged into bandit20 I used `ls` to see the setuid binary "suconnect" provided.
+I ran `echo -n 'VxCazJaVykI6W36BkBU0mJTCM8rR95XT' | nc -l -p 2222 &`  to echo the given password so suconnect can compare it, piping this command to netcat using the -l flag to listen and sends the password with -n flag to prevent new lines to port 2222.
+Then I used `./suconnect 2222` to activate the set binary executable to port 2222.
+Which presented me with the next password.

+Password: NvEJF7oVjkddltPSrdKEFOllh9V1IBcq

+I learned from this challenge how to send a line to a connecting by piping it using netcat.
+I also got practice with performing functions with netcat such as the `&` function which allows the proccess to be ran in the background.